The summer school has been cancelled due to the global Covid-19 emergency.

 The course is open to Danish as well as international students.
 Good English skills are required.

-Students must apply by 1 April 2020 by submitting application form (will be uploaded soon) including relevant documents.
+Students must apply by 1 April 2020 by submitting application including relevant documents.
 Deadline for second round of applications in case of remaining seats is 1 June 2020.

 Students must include a motivation letter expressing why they would like to take this course, any previous experience with Buddhist Studies, and plans for future studies (maximum one page).